 Michigan has a plethora of private schools, both religious and non-religious ones.
 As you may know, private schools are nonpublic schools that charge tuition.
-There are about 900 private schools across the state of Michigan.
+There are about 900 private schools across the state of Michigan serving about 7.9% of the K-12 student population.
 Tuition costs vary widely, but the average in the state is $6,547 for private elementary schools and $11,405 for private high schools.

 Michigan is one of the most constitutionally restrictive states for school choice, so there are currently no state-run scholarship opportunities that make private school more accessible to Michigan families.
 If you think a private school is best for your child but have funding concerns, you can ask whether there are any privately funded scholarships available.
 Also, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.